4ngryR4v3n/fluffy-fiesta/documentation/setup/kali.md

 ### Creating a non-root user

-Add a new user

-`useradd -m USERNAME`

-**NOTE:** The -m flag creates a home directory for the new user (this is recommended, but not necessary).
+Open gnome-control-center (this can be accessed either via typing "gnome-control-center" in a terminal, or by going to the status area on the right of the panel and selecting the settings icon).
+Navigate to Details/Users and click the "Add User..." button.
+Select "Administrator" under "Account Type" and fill in the rest before clicking "Add."

-Set a password for the new user.
-It is best practice to set this to something other than the root or disk encryption passwords
+**NOTE:** It is best practice to set the user's password to something other than the root or disk encryption passwords.

-`passwd USERNAME`

-Add the new user to the "sudoers" group

-`usermod -a -G sudo USERNAME`

-Specify a default shell for the new user

-`chsh -s /bin/bash`

 Log out and log back in as the new user before proceeding.